haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

 - Detect faces in images and encode them
 - Detect text in images (OCR)

+!!! danger "AIGC statement in Seafile"
+    With the help of large language models and face recognition models and algorithm development, Seafile AI supports image recognition and text generation.
+The generated content is **diverse** and **random**, and users need to identify the generated content. **Seafile will not be responsible for AI-generated content (AIGC)**.

+    At the same time, Seafile AI supports the use of custom LLM and face recognition models.
+Different large language models will have different impacts on AIGC (including functions and performance), so **Seafile will not be responsible for the corresponding rate (i.e., tokens/s), token consumption, and generated content**.
+Including but not limited to

+    - Basic model (including model basic algorithm)
+    - Parameter quantity
+    - Quantization level

+    When users use their own OpenAI-compatibility-API LLM service (e.g., *LM studio*, *Ollama*) and use self-ablated or abliterated models, **Seafile will not be responsible for possible bugs** (such as infinite loops outputting the same meaningless content).
+At the same time, Seafile does not recommend using documents such as SeaDoc to evaluate the performance of ablated models.

 ## Deploy Seafile AI basic service

 ### Deploy Seafile AI on the host with Seafile